ishafiul/mrt_reader_flutter/packages/mrt_card_reader/README.md

 </array>
 ```

-You also need to enable the Near Field Communication Tag Reading capability in your Xcode project.
+You also need to enable the "Near Field Communication Tag Reading" capability in your Xcode project:

+1. Open your project in Xcode
+2. Select your target
+3. Go to "Signing & Capabilities" tab
+4. Click "+ Capability"
+5. Add "Near Field Communication Tag Reading"

 ## Usage